 The Principal Civil Service Pension Scheme in NI (PCSPS (NI)), of which most of the Utility Regulator's staff are members, is an unfunded multi-employer defined benefit scheme, but the Utility Regulator is unable to identify its share of the underlying assets and liabilities.
-The most up to date actuarial valuation was carried out as at 31 March 2007 and details of this valuation are available in the PCSPS(NI) resource accounts.
+A full actuarial valuation was carried out as at 31 March 2007.
+In accordance with FReM, full actuarial valuations should be carried out every four years.
+However, formal actuarial valuations for unfunded public service pension schemes have been suspended by HM Treasury on value for money grounds while consideration is given to recent changes to public service pensions and while future scheme terms are developed as part of the reforms to public service pension.
+The primary purpose of the formal actuarial valuations is to set employer and employee contribution rates, and these are currently being determined under the new scheme design.
+Details can be found in the PCSPS (NI) resource accounts.

-For 2010-11, employers' contributions of £498,562.43 were payable to the PCSPS (NI) (2009-10 - £436,503.67) at one of four rates in the range 18 to 25 per cent of pensionable pay, based on salary bands.
+For 2011-12, employers' contributions of $\pounds 512,238.42$ were payable to the PCSPS (NI) (2010-11 - $\pounds 498,562.43$) at one of four rates in the range 18 to 25 per cent of pensionable pay, based on salary bands.
 The scheme's Actuary reviews employer contributions every four years following a full scheme valuation.
-From 2011-12, the rates will be in the range 18% to 25%.
-The contribution rates are set to meet the cost of the benefits accruing during 2010-11 to be paid when the member retires, and not the benefits paid during this period to existing pensioners.
+From 2012-13, the rates will remain in the range 18% to 25%.
+The contribution rates are set to meet the cost of the benefits accruing during 2011-12 to be paid when the member retires, and not the benefits paid during this period to existing pensioners.

 Employees can opt to open a partnership pension account, a stakeholder pension with an employer contribution.
-Nil employers' contributions (2009-10 £nil) were paid to a stakeholder pension provider.
-Employer contributions are age-related and range from 3 to 12.5 percent (2009-10: 3 to 12.5 per cent) of pensionable pay.
+Nil employers' contributions (2010-11 £nil) were paid to a stakeholder pension provider.
+Employer contributions are age-related and range from 3 to 12.5 percent (2010-11 : 3 to 12.5 per cent) of pensionable pay.
 Employers also match employee contributions up to 3 per cent of pensionable pay.
-In addition, employer contributions of £nil, 0.8 per cent (2009-10 £nil, 0.8 per cent) of pensionable pay, were payable to the PCSPS (NI) to cover the cost of the future provision of lump sum benefits on death in service and ill health retirement of these employees.
-Contributions due to the partnership pension providers at the statement of financial position date were £nil (2009-10 £nil).
-Contributions prepaid at that date were £nil (2009-10 £nil).
+In addition, employer contributions of £nil, 0.8 per cent (2010-11 £nil, 0.8 per cent) of pensionable pay, were payable to the PCSPS (NI) to cover the cost of the future provision of lump sum benefits on death in service and ill health retirement of these employees.
+Contributions due to the partnership pension providers at the statement of financial position date were £nil (2010-11 £nil).

-No persons (2009-10:0 persons) retired early on ill health grounds; the total additional accrued pension liabilities in the year amounted to £nil (2009-10;£nil).
+No persons (2010-11:0 persons) retired early on ill health grounds; the total additional accrued pension liabilities in the year amounted to £nil (2010-11:£nil).